BitBagCommerce/SyliusImojePlugin/README.md

   ![Screenshot showing payment method config in admin](doc/data_integration.png)
 * You also need an authorization token, so you need to go to:
   "Settings" -> "API Keys".
 And click on your "API key".
-There is your authorization token.
+This will be your authorization token.

   ![Screenshot showing payment method config in admin](doc/api_keys.png)